pankrator/filefly/README.md

 ## Configuration

-* **block-size** – size of the chunks the metadata server creates before sending data to a data server.
+* **block-size** – size of the chunks the metadata server creates when building upload plans.
 * **data-servers** – comma-separated list of `host:port` pairs for data servers.
   The metadata server picks targets in a simple round-robin order.